 Where do I start?
-There is some delicious food here (and some that is very average) but mostly, it is yummy!
+There is some delicious food options here (and some that are very average) but mostly, they is yummy!
 You can eat your way around the world from McDonald’s to Marrakesh and Italy to India.
 Here are a few of our favourites:

 Pad Thai – Up and down Khao San